-It’s the refining of salt plus over consumption of processed and packaged foods.
+The problem is refining of salt plus consumption of processed and packaged foods.

-If salt is reduced then fat and sugar are increased to maintain flavour.
+Actually, if salt is reduced by legislative demand or marketing pressure, fat and sugar are increased to maintain flavour.
 Or if fats are reduced the salt is increased!

 Refined salt is a cubic crystal, alien to the body.
-It creates fluid imbalances and raises blood pressure.
-“Natural sea salt” may well have been dried in a kiln, creating hard fired pieces which are ground back down to an appropriate crystal size leaving sharp glasslike fragments.
-It has anti-caking and flow agents added.
+It creates fluid imbalances, it raises blood pressure.
+“Natural sea salt” may well have been dried in a kiln, creating hard-fired pieces that must be pulverised back to appropriate crystal size but become sharp glasslike fragments.
+It also has anti-caking and flow agents added.

-Iodine may be added but this amount is inadequate to restore iodine deficiencies.
-The potassium iodide also evaporates fairly quickly from the salt, even in storage.
+Iodine may be added but the amount is inadequate to restore iodine deficiencies and will evaporate (sublime) in a few short months, even in storage.

-Traditionally, salt was gathered from natural sources.
-It was mineralised; in a mineral matrix it’s well absorbed and finds its balance, excess can be passed off in the urine.
+Traditionally, salt was gathered from natural sources and well mineralised.
+This mineral matrix means it’s well absorbed and finds its balance, excess salt can be passed off in the urine.
 It’s nourishing and helps balance fluid in the cells.
 A good natural salt gives drinking water an electrolyte potential so it can properly hydrate the cells.
 It helps alkalize the body and supports adrenal function.

 There are excellent salts available.
 Himalayan and Celtic are well known.
 The Murray River Salt is seriously delicious!